koustubh-v/circuitverse-org-rbac-poc/README.md

 This keeps the code readable and easy to audit.
 A more complex system can always be layered on top once the core logic is validated.

 Authentication is out of scope for this PoC.
 Instead, each request carries an `X-User-Id` header that identifies the acting user.

 ---

+## Why this PoC matters

+This PoC focuses on validating a clean and scalable approach to organization-level RBAC before integrating it into a larger production system.
+It ensures that role boundaries, data relationships, and permission checks are well-defined early on.

+---